lambnoah99/routeGuards/Readme.md

  - Maybe you should fetch some data before you display the target component.
  - You might want to save pending changes before leaving a component.
  - You might ask the user if it's OK to discard pending changes rather than save them.
-You add guards tot the route configuration to handle these scenarios.
+You add guards to the route configuration to handle these scenarios.

 A guard's return value controls the routers behavior:
  - If it returns `true`, the navigation process continues.